-Class Actions Filed Against The Walt Disney Company & Viacom, Others, For Violation of Child Privacy Laws
+Class Actions Filed Against Walt Disney, Viacom, and Others, For Violation of Privacy Rights of Children and their Parents

 Lieff Cabraser’s Work in Digital Privacy & Child Data Security

-Lieff Cabraser is committed to helping parents protect their children, their privacy, and their children’s information in a world where electronic toys and games and digital devices with inherent security vulnerabilities are growing more and more pervasive.
-From voice-controlled home devices that can leak sensitive information to videorecording toys and interactive digital games whose data can be leaked or accessed improperly, our private data — and in particular private child information — faces a growing risk of exposure and improper sharing.
+Lieff Cabraser is committed to helping parents protect their children, their privacy, and their children’s information in a world where electronic toys, mobile games, and digital devices with inherent security vulnerabilities are growing more and more pervasive.
+From voice-controlled home devices that can leak sensitive information to video-recording toys and interactive digital games whose data can be leaked or accessed improperly, our private data — and, in particular, children’s private information — faces a growing risk of exposure and improper sharing.
 An important part of our work protecting children and their data consists of ensuring that companies obey child data protection laws and take all the required steps to ensure that kids’ data remains secure and private.

-Our attorneys possess extensive experience and the requisite technological background to successfully assert and litigate all manner of privacy claims.
-We represent individuals in precedent-setting cases impacting hundreds of millions of Americans against prominent technology, social media, and entertainment corporations for alleged violations of digital privacy rights, data overreaching, and the failure to protect critically-sensitive information.
+We represent individuals and classes in precedent-setting cases impacting tens and even hundreds of millions of Americans against prominent technology, social media, and entertainment companies for violations of digital privacy rights and the failure to protect critically-sensitive personal, employee, and child data.